kuzudb/kuzudb.github.io/docs/data-import/parquet-import.md

 parent: Data import
 ---

-# Data Import From Parquet Files
+# Data Import from Parquet Files
 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 We support data import from parquet files through `COPY FROM` command.

 ## Notes